OFraNath/RAPID/README.md

 # RAPID
 A <b>Reliable Asynchronous Parallel Internet Downloader</b>

-How to run on Windows
+How to run on Windows:
 `python RAPID.pyw` or just double click the file.

-How to run on Linux
+How to run on Linux:
 `python3 RAPID.pyw`

 ## ⚖️ License